Pictures of the brain’s activity during Yoga Nidra

 And as the doctors said: ” It proves that the 1.5 kg (brain mass) with the unknown content can control its own activity in an astonishingly precise manner.
 From a holistic point of view, it indicates that the soul and body act in unity.”

 Consciousness during Yoga Nidra is in a very deep and stable state.

-The measurements show, for the first time, that one can be completely aware in such a deep state - that one can consciously experience and control the brain's activity simultaneously.
-This confirms that meditation is a fourth major state, equal to dreaming, sleeping and wakefulness (see also The relaxed state and science ).
+The measurements show, for the first time, that one can be completely aware in such a deep state – that one can consciously experience and control the brain’s activity simultaneously.
+This confirms that meditation is the fourth major state, equal to dreaming, sleeping and wakefulness.

 The results can therefore be said to be very important news within this field of research.